Kashinoga/hello-comma-website/content/kb/Git/sign-the-guestbook.md

        - `compare: main`
     4. Enter a title and description for your pull request
     5. Use the `Create Pull Request` button to submit or save a draft
-28. That's it!
+29. That's it!
 We will review your pull request and then accept it as applicable.
-29. Treat yourself!
+30. Treat yourself!
-30. Thirty is a nice number.